 Two Ways of Making Royal Icing

 I have used this recipe two different ways, and you can do what suits you best.
-The first and easiest method (non-whipped method) mixes everything together with a spoon and you are ready to go.
-The second method (whipped method) uses a stand mixer or hand mixer to then whip the icing into stiff peaks.
+The first and most common method (whipped-method) uses a stand mixer or hand mixer to whip the icing into stiff peaks.
 This icing is then “thinned” down to the desired consistency by stirring small amounts of water back in.
+The second method (non-whipped method) is easier but not as versatile.
+It mixes everything together with a spoon and you are ready to go.

-The non-whipped method is faster but the icing isn’t as versatile and “fluffy” as the whipped method.
-Also, the non-whipped method is a tiny bit grainy (but you really can’t notice unless you test it directly against the whipped method).
-The good news is you can pipe the outline of a cookie and you can flood with it, and it will dry in about two hours just like the whipped method.
-I do find the non-whipped method is more prone to having occasional “craters”, little holes probably due to bubbles, in icing that is piped.
+The non-whipped method isn’t as “fluffy” and smooth as the whipped method.
+But you can pipe the outline of a cookie and you can flood with it, and it will dry in about two hours.
+I do find the non-whipped method is also more prone to having occasional “craters”, little holes in the dried icing, probably due to bubbles that don’t get totally worked out.

-The whipped method is the most common way of making royal icing with meringue powder, and you need a mixer.
-You can use a stand mixer with the whisk attachment or you can use a hand mixer with the beaters.
-Both work fine.
-In the end you get a very stiff, but fluffy and creamy-like icing that can be thinned down with water to whatever consistency you need.
+The versatility of the whipped method is that it produces a very stiff, but fluffy and creamy-like icing that can be thinned down with water to whatever consistency you need.
 The thick stiff icing can be used to pipe decorations like flowers, or create textural and dimensional designs.
 It can be thinned down to a consistency ideal for writing on cookies, or making royal icing transfers, it can be further thinned down to a consistency ideal for piping and flooding cookies.
 Really, you can make pretty much any consistency you need with this.

 What is the Consistency You Need for Piping and Flooding?